klmcwhirter/pi-day-2024-with-py/README.md

 `$ nix develop`

+ By the way, yes, podman-compose works as well.

 ## Why pyodide?

 I started looking at PyScript because it was getting so much press.
 But, as I found out, it was solving a different problem.
 They are focusing on making it easier for data scientists - only familiar with Python - to get their analysis onto the web.
 As such it assumes that Python is king and takes almost complete control of the loaded DOM.

 _FYI, [iodide](https://github.com/iodide-project/iodide) is another interesting project, but sadly it is no longer under development._